dekuNukem/exixe/getting_started.md

 Finally, the [multiple tubes crossfade](/arduino_examples/5_multiple_tubes_crossfade) example:

 ![Alt text](resources/2c.gif)

+## Resources

+Consult the [Arduino library docs](arduino_library/README.md) to see how to use library functions.
+And explore the [sample sketches](/arduino_examples).

+If you want to keep it simple, there are some self-contained [barebone examples](/arduino_examples/barebone) too.

+## Go and have fun!

+If you have any questions, feel free to [open an issue](https://github.com/dekuNukem/exixe/issues) or email me at `dekunukem gmail com`.
+The former is preferable since it helps other people too.

 That's pretty much it!
 You can let your imagination run free now.
 Go wild and have fun!